 Khutal enjoys a temperate climate despite being located in an arid region.
 This is due to a powerful Numenera artifact called the Cloudstone that circles the city.
 The Cloudstone provides rain and shade sufficient to convert the torrid desert into a tropical biome.
 The stone orbits far enough out that the inner edge of its shadow is two miles from the center of the city, while the outer edge is five miles out.
 Another half mile separates the fields from the stronglass wall that surrounds the city.
 Khutal’s first line of defense is nearly a quarter-mile in height and over two-hundred feet thick.
 There are thirty towers spaced equidistantly around the circumference of the wall, and each one contains a solar cannon capable of destroying armored vehicles.

 Khutal has been a city under siege for over a hundred years… which is impressive for a city that wasn’t there two-hundred years ago.
-A group of refugees found the city while fleeing Vralkan conquest through a region that had been empty the previous year.
+A group of refugees – mainly women and children, as most of the able-bodied men had died in skirmishes along the way – found the city while fleeing Vralkan conquest through a region that had been empty the previous year.
 When they sought shelter within the walls the city beckoned them into the palace and installed the group’s leader as god-queen (she was not consulted).
 The new god-queen declared Khutal a sovereign nation.
 When age finally claimed the god-queen a new ruler, a god-king, ascended the Yellow Throne.
+He wasn’t consulted, either.

 The god-king’s rule has been mostly benevolent, but there have been several strange edicts.
 Because of the original settlers’ low numbers it is required that every adult produce at least two children.
 Khutal is also quick to adopt refugees and lost travelers.
 Every new arrival is granted an audience with the god-king… and those meetings never end well for spies.
 The god-king also requires every citizen to serve for at least a year on caravan duty – Khutal sends regular shipments of food to Vralk and other communities in the area.
 The Vralkan government explains this to their people as tribute, but the truth is that a dozen attempted conquests of Khutal have failed to date.
 The caravans run anyway, and Vralk needs the food too badly to harm the caravaneers.
 The Khutali are divided as to whether the shipments are motivated by their ruler’s compassion or if it’s the god-king’s way of killing the Vralkans with kindness.
 Either way the Khutali lurk behind their wall smiling and waving at would-be conquerors and welcoming new citizens with open arms.